 The infrastructure investments for water supply and wastewater treatment associated with accommodating additional homes within the RR-1 and RR-2 zones will be significantly less than that required in the RR-4 zone.
 All homes within the RR-1 and RR-2 zones receive water and sewer service from the Washington Suburban Sanitary Commission (WSSC), and the RR-1 and RR-2 zones already are substantially built out with complete networks of water and sewer pipes adjacent to developable parcels.
-By contrast, the RR-4 zone has been developed to only half of its potential for homes, and 15 of the 16 existing homes within the RR4 zone rely on individual wells for water.
+By contrast, the RR-4 zone has been developed to only half of its potential for homes, and 156 of the 167 existing homes within the RR4 zone rely on individual wells for water.
 While all existing homes have WSSC sewer service, each additional RR-4 home requires a substantial installation to connect to the primary sewer lines.
-Also, there is a concern regarding groundwater quality and well recharge for RR-4 zone properties along Ridge Road as a result of the recent County approval for the Piedmont-Shady Grove Crossing development adjacent to the Town.
+Also, there is a concern regarding groundwater quality and well recharge for RR-4 zone properties along Ridge Road as a result of the recent County approval for the Piedmont Crossing development adjacent to the Town.
 Discussions have included the need for monitoring these existing wells, and for contingency planning to finance possible installation of public water supply mains and distribution lines to serve the RR-4 homes, existing and new.
+MNCPPC required the installation of a water stub between the new Shady Grove Crossing and lower Ridge Road as backup in case of well failures due to the new development.
+No well failures were reported by the eligible households but the water stub would provide for municipal water on lower Ridge Road should these residents want to do so.